devk03/M-Scribe/README.md

 ## Introduction

-skipAI is a Chrome extension designed to enhance your Umich lecture viewing experience by leveraging advanced AI technologies.
+MScribe is a Chrome extension designed to enhance your UMich lecture viewing experience by leveraging advanced AI technologies.
 Powered by a React frontend, Flask backend, and integrating Chroma database with LangChain.

 - ReactJS Frontend (Chrome Extension)
 - Flask Backend (Python)